Validator for the Model key_name property in Google App Engine datastore (Python)

 This all began as a colleague of mine stated that Python was so damn slow for maths.
 Which really astonished me and made me check it out, as my father told me once that he was very satisfied with Python, as it was very maths oriented.

-Out of curiosity, Python was also benchmarked with and without the Psyco Python extension, which people say could greatly speed up the execution of any Python code without any modifications.
+Out of curiosity, Python was also benchmarked with and without the Psyco Python extension (now obsoleted by PyPy), which people say could greatly speed up the execution of any Python code without any modifications.

 Here are the benchmark results: